zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 = How do I cache only the home page? =
 Add /.+ to the cache option “URLs to exclude from cache” on the advanced settings tab.

-= How do I prevent WP-Optimize from caching a certain page = To prevent a page from being cached, you can add the URL to the field “URLs to exclude from cache” in the cache “Advanced settings” tab.
+= How do I prevent WP-Optimize Cache from caching a certain page = To prevent a page from being cached, you can add the URL to the field “URLs to exclude from cache” in the cache “Advanced settings” tab.
 If you are developing a plugin and want to prevent a page from being cached, you can define the “DONOTCACHEPAGE” constant on the pages you need.
 Any request where “DONOTCACHEPAGE” is defined will not be cached.

 = Is the caching feature of WP-Optimize free? =
 Yes the caching feature is free.
 You will always be able to cache your website for free using WP-Optimize and we are constantly working on improving the existing cache feature.
 We will add more caching options to the free version and develop more specific caching options in the premium version to enable you to taylor the caching functionality to your needs.

-= Where does WP-Optimize store the cached files? =
-The cached files are stored in the common “wp-content/cache” folder, inside a “wpo-cache” folder.
+= Where does WP-Optimize Cache store the cached files? = The cached files are stored in the common “wp-content/cache” folder, inside a “wpo-cache” folder.
 Removing the “cache” folder will delete all of WP-Optimize's cache, as well as those from other plugins.
 Deleting the "cache" folder is generally safe, as those cached files will be regenerated.